 This downtown district is one of the most upscale in the city.
 The area consists of a lush and manicured park, surrounded by expensive condos and shopping, dining, and entertainment options.

-Rittenhouse Square is also our pick for where to stay for nightlife, as it’s home to the best bars, clubs and cocktail lounges in Philadelphia.
-Whether you’re looking to dance until dawn, enjoy panoramic views, or sip sophisticated cocktails in a hip speakeasy, this neighbourhood has something for everyone.
+Rittenhouse Square is also my pick for where to stay for nightlife, as it’s home to the best bars, clubs and cocktail lounges in Philadelphia.
+Whether you’re looking to dance until dawn, enjoy panoramic views, or sip sophisticated cocktails in a hip speakeasy, this neighborhood has something for everyone.

 La Reserve Bed and Breakfast

-This charming and cozy bed and breakfast is located within walking distance of Rittenhouse Square’s top bars and attractions.
-It has comfortable rooms with en-suites, as well as a desk area and free wifi.
-The food here is also highly recommended.
+This charming and cosy bed and breakfast is located close to Rittenhouse Square’s top bars and attractions.
+It has comfortable rooms with en-suites, as well as a desk area and free Wi-Fi.
+They also make a bangin’ breakfast!

 The Windsor Suites Philadelphia